openfaas/faas-cli/README.md

 The main commands supported by the CLI are:

+* `faas-cli new` - creates a new function via a template in the current directory
 * `faas-cli build` - builds Docker images from the supported language types
 * `faas-cli push` - pushes Docker images into a registry
 * `faas-cli deploy` - deploys the functions into a local or remote OpenFaaS gateway